Orton-Gillingham Training and Certification: The BEST Options

 IMSE provides comprehensive Orton-Gillingham training available in person and in a remote format that is convenient for teachers’ schedules.

 Three main courses are offered: IMSE Impact Comprehensive Plus Training (30 hours), IMSE Impact Morphology Plus training (30 hours), and IMSE Phonological Awareness Training (12.5 hours).
-After completing the Phonological Awareness and one other Plus trainings, you can apply for a 50-hour practicum.
+After completing the Phonological Awareness and one other Plus trainings, you can apply for a practicum that results in certification.

 🙌🏾 FREE OG Training Option

-If you’re just learning about structured literacy and haven’t done any training yet, we suggest Really Great Reading.
+If you’re just learning about structured literacy, we suggest Really Great Reading.

 They provide FREE virtual training with a great overview of the Science of Reading.
 They also include tons of free resources, webinars and PDs, and lesson plans.